Indian Chief (motorcycle): Development

 For 1940, the Chief frame was modified to include plunger rear suspension.
 In the same year, all Indian models were restyled with large, decorative fenders.

 The Indian 340-B was a military motorcycle based on the Chief.
 The 340-B had open fenders and was usually supplied with a sidecar.
 Customers included the US. military, which received about 3,000, and France, which received 5,000 before it surrendered to Germany in 1940.

 Post-war

 After World War II, the Chief was the only pre-war Indian model to be manufactured.
 The leaf-sprung trailing-link fork used before the war was replaced by girder forks similar to those used by the military 841 and the Sport Scout.

 No Chiefs were made for 1949.
 The Chief returned to the lineup for 1950, with telescopic forks replacing the girder forks and with the engine stroked to 80 cuin.
 Production of the Chief ended in 1953, upon which Indian ceased production of motorcycles.

 Later Chiefs

 Brockhouse

-In 1959, Brockhouse Engineering, owners of the Indian trademarks and distribution network, sold a rebadged Royal Enfield Meteor as an Indian Chief.
+In 1959 Brockhouse Engineering, owners of the Indian trademarks and distribution network, sold a rebadged Royal Enfield Meteor badged as an Indian Chief.
+There was a police version called the Police Chief.